bbfrederick/rapidtide/docs/contributing.rst

 This document explains how to set up a development environment for contributing to rapidtide and code style conventions we follow within the project.
-For a more general guide to the tedana development, please see our `contributing guide`_.
+For a more general guide to rapidtide development, please see our `contributing guide`_.

 .. _contributing guide: https://github.com/bbfrederick/rapidtide/blob/master/CONTRIBUTING.md